 Paperform vs Wufoo: Which Is Better in 2026?

 Wufoo was a trailblazer.
-When it launched in 2006, it made online form building accessible to non-developers for the first time — before Google Forms, before Typeform, before the entire SaaS form category existed.
-But SurveyMonkey acquired Wufoo in 2011, and product development has effectively stalled since.
-The interface hasn't changed materially.
-The feature set reflects a pre-mobile, pre-payment, pre-automation era.
+When it launched in 2006, it made online form building accessible to non-developers for the first time, well before Google Forms, Typeform, or the wider SaaS form category existed.
+SurveyMonkey acquired Wufoo in 2011, and product development has largely stalled since.
+The interface hasn't changed much, and the feature set predates the shift to mobile, in-form payments, and automation.

-Paperform launched in 2016 with a fundamentally different vision: forms as designed pages, with an Excel-style calculation engine, five payment gateways, e-signatures, and workflow automation built into the core product.
-Where Wufoo collects data, Paperform processes it — computing prices, routing payments, triggering workflows, and generating signed documents.
+Paperform launched in 2016 around a different idea: forms as designed pages, with an Excel-style calculation engine, five payment gateways, e-signatures, and workflow automation built into the core product.
+A Wufoo form collects data and stops there.
+A Paperform form can compute prices, take payment, trigger workflows, and generate signed documents from that same input.

-This comparison is less about trade-offs and more about generational differences.
-Wufoo still works for the simplest use cases, but its 10-field free limit, dated interface, and missing features put it in a different era.
-Here's exactly where each platform stands today, what you get for your money, and which one makes sense for your specific needs.
+The two platforms are separated mostly by what's been built in the years since.
+Wufoo still works for the simplest use cases, but its 10-field free limit, dated interface, and missing features show their age.
+Below is where each platform stands today, what you get for your money, and which one fits your needs.

 Who Is Wufoo?

 Wufoo was founded in 2006 by Kevin Hale, Chris Campbell, and Ryan Campbell in Tampa, Florida.
-It was one of the earliest web-based form builders — a Y Combinator-backed startup that made drag-and-drop form creation mainstream.
-SurveyMonkey acquired Wufoo in 2011 for a reported $35 million.
-Since the acquisition, Wufoo has operated as a subsidiary product within the SurveyMonkey (now Momentive) ecosystem.
-The team is small, the product roadmap is opaque, and feature additions have been minimal.
-Wufoo remains functional — it hasn't been shut down — but "maintained" describes its current state more accurately than "developed."
+It was one of the earliest web-based form builders, a Y Combinator-backed startup that made drag-and-drop form creation mainstream.
+SurveyMonkey acquired Wufoo in 2011 for a reported $35 million, and the product has operated as a subsidiary within the SurveyMonkey (now Momentive) ecosystem ever since.
+The team is small, the roadmap is opaque, and feature additions have been minimal.
+Wufoo still works and hasn't been shut down, but it reads as maintained rather than actively developed.

-Paperform, by contrast, was founded in 2016 in Sydney, Australia by Dean and Diony McPherson.
-It's bootstrapped and profitable — no venture capital, no acquisition, no private equity.
-Growth is funded by customer revenue, and the team ships regular updates: AI form generation, Papersign (e-signatures), Stepper (workflow automation), expanded payment gateways, and an ever-growing template library.
-For anyone evaluating platform longevity, a bootstrapped company actively building is a safer bet than an acquired product in maintenance mode.
+Paperform was founded in 2016 in Sydney, Australia by Dean and Diony McPherson.
+It's bootstrapped and profitable, with no venture capital, no acquisition, and no private equity behind it.
+Growth is funded by customer revenue, and the team ships regular updates: AI form generation, Papersign (e-signatures), Stepper (workflow automation), more payment gateways, and a growing template library.
+If you're weighing how long a platform will be around and improving, a bootstrapped company that's still building is a safer bet than an acquired product in maintenance mode.

 Quick Verdict